Lat (cartoonist): After The Kampung Boy

 In 1981, Town Boy was published.
 It continued The Kampung Boy's story, telling of the protagonist's teenage life in an urban setting.
 Two more compilations of Lat's editorial cartoons (With a Little Bit of Lat and Lots More Lat) were published and the number of people who recognised him continued to grow.
-In 1984, partly from a desire to step away from the limelight, Lat resigned from the New Straits Times to become a freelancer, but continued to draw Scenes of Malaysia Life for the newspaper.
+In 1984, partly from a desire to step away from the limelight, Lat resigned from the New Straits Times to become a freelancer, but continued to draw Scenes of Malaysian Life for the newspaper.
 He set up his own company, Kampung Boy Sendirian Berhad (Village Boy private limited), to oversee the merchandising of his cartoon characters and publishing of his books.
 In 2009, Kampung Boy partnered Sanrio and Hit Entertainment in a project to open an indoor theme park which would later be called as Puteri Harbour Family Theme Park in Nusajaya, Johor in August 2012.
 One of the park's attractions will be the sight of performers dressed up as Kampung Boy characters beside those in Hello Kitty and Bob the Builder costumes and also reported in August 2012 will be a Lat-inspired diner called Lat's Place.
 It will be designed in a Malaysian village setting, coupled with animations for patrons to interact with.

 Lat has experimented with media other than paper.
 In 1993 he produced a short animated feature, Mina Smiles, for Unesco; the video, featuring a female lead, was for a literacy campaign.
+In conjunction with 30th anniversary of his cartooning career, Lat, through his company, Kampung Boy Sdn.
+Bhd. published a book titled Lat: 30 Years Later.
+Released in November 1994, a 166-page hardcover and softcover book features his selected newspaper and magazine drawings dates back from 1964 as well as excerpts from The Kampung Boy and his other notable works.
+He also wrote his biography in a section called "Lat on Lat".
 Personal concerns motivated Lat for his next foray into animation; judging that Western animation of the 1980s and 90s had negative influences, he wanted to produce a series for Malaysian children that espoused local values.
 The result was Kampung Boy the television series (1997), an adaptation of his trademark comic.
 The 26-episode series received positive reviews for technical details and content.
 There were comments on its similarities to The Simpsons, and on its English which was not entirely local.
 His most recent involvement with animation was in 2009; Lat's Window to the World, a musical animated feature, played at the Petronas Philharmonic Hall.
 Lat had been commissioned to help create three animated vignettes based on The Kampung Boy to accompany the instruments of the Malaysian Philharmonic Orchestra.
 The scores, composed by Carl Davis, complemented Lat's visuals, capturing the spirit of kampung childhood in a "simple, idyllic past".